bahadasx/ddl-data-prep/data-preparation.md

 ## Testing the Effect of Data Preparation on Canonicalization of Entities

-In order to show how task of data preparation can help improve the matches that you get while performing entity resolution, we are going to perform a test using our sample dataset above and the Dedupe library.
+In order to test our theory that good data preparation is helpful for performing effective entity resolution, we are going to perform a test using our sample dataset and the Dedupe library.
+For our tests, we will be setting up a Postgres database with our data.

+**provide setup for postgres and sql data file/instructions to load file

 First, we will run our sample dataset through Dedupe without any data preparation.

-*provide setup for postgres and load data file?

-Do active learning
+**Do active learning

-Do clustering
+**Do clustering

-Show results
+**Show results

 Next, we will run our sample dataset through Dedupe again.
 This time though, we will perform some data preparation to clean up the data a bit.